mdb326/UndefinedFinal/README.md

-MyDigitalCloset
+MyDigitalCloset <br>
 Digital wardrobe app the helps the users decide what outfit to put on for the day.
 The user uploads their clothes, can filter by description, and gets the recommendation based on the weather in the area.

-Team Members
+Team Members: <br>
-Dane Song - Developed the frontend
+-Dane Song - Developed the frontend <br>
-Matthew Bergin - Developed the backend
+-Matthew Bergin - Developed the backend <br>
-Ryan Chrostowski - Integration and adding features
+-Ryan Chrostowski - Integration and adding features <br>

-App Features
+App Features: <br>
-User Accounts
+User Accounts: <br>
-The users can sign up with a username and a password.
+-The users can sign up with a username and a password.
 The passwords are actually hashed.
 The accounts have either a standard role or admin role.
 The admins can view all the users and promote other users to the admin role in the Admin Panel

-Database
+Database: <br>
-User information and their clothing are stored in the Supabase database.
+-User information and their clothing are stored in the Supabase database.

-Interactive UI
+-Interactive UI <br>
-React and Material UI
+-React and Material UI <br>
-Image upload to add clothing
+-Image upload to add clothing <br>
-Ability to filter the wardrobe by clothing type and weather type Delete items in your closet
+-Ability to filter the wardrobe by clothing type and weather type <br>
+-Delete items in your closet <br>
-Generate outfit based on the weather in the user’s current location Plan out the outfits for the next 7 days on a weekly basis
+-Generate outfit based on the weather in the user’s current location <br>
+-Plan out the outfits for the next 7 days on a weekly basis <br>

-New Library/Framework
+New Library/Framework <br>
-Additional Material UI features- many components use buttons, modals, dropdowns, cards, date picker, and grids.
+Additional Material UI features- many components use buttons, modals, dropdowns, cards, date picker, and grids. <br>

 Rest API